 Customer Case Studies: 5 Tips for Staying on Track

-When you’re working on case studies, getting the customer interview exactly right is the hardest (and most important) part of creating great customer case studies.
+As I’ve written previously, I think that getting the customer interview just right is the hardest part of creating great customer case studies.
 If the interview is good, your case study will write itself.
 But the interview isn’t your only challenge.
 Here are some additional pitfalls I’ve encountered, plus five quick tips for getting around them to ensure you always hit the mark:

 Customer Case Studies: Tip #1

 Even though I’ve written in the past that you’ll probably have to nudge your way into the spotlight and make the case study more about you, don’t forget to give your customers some love.
 Call out your their achievements in the market, highlight their growth, and point out their unique strengths.

 Customer Case Studies: Tip #2

 Having to pause and rewind an audio file is no fun.
-Don’t waste your writer’s or video editor’s valuable (and expensive) time on transcribing an interview.
+Don’t waste your writer’s valuable (and expensive) time on transcribing the interview.
 Hire a service to do this for you.

 Customer Case Studies: Tip #3

-If your customer has taken them time out of their schedule to be interviewed, don’t slack on finishing the video edits or writing the story and getting it up on your site and into the world.
+If your customer has gone to the trouble of being interviewed, don’t slack on writing the story.
 They will eventually ask you about it, and you don’t want to have to answer that there isn’t one.